Csi18nAlistairMann/xkcd/process.md

        1. If necc, hideWhatWasImgTitle, showWhatWasImgTitle correct element
        1. Correct image-map via [image maps](http://www.image-maps.com/)
          1. Use the first <area … tag in the html code
+    1. in ../common_javascript_v3.html (if additional elements needed)
+      1. extend if $el … to suit (two loads)
+      1. extend handler_fr... to suit
+      1. extend localstorage.setitem to suit
+      1. extend d.innerHTML to suit
+      1. extend xkcdShow to suit
  11. Tie in this page to any indexing pages:
    1. add as “next” to previous index.html
    1. add to xkcd/index.html